mongodb/mongodb-kubernetes-operator/docs/contributing.md

 ...
 ```

-The tests should run individually using the runner like this:
+The tests should run individually using the runner like this, or additionally with `IMG_BUILD_ARGS=--insecure`:

 ```sh
 make e2e-k8s test=replica_set